DPGAlliance/dpg-standard/standard-questions.md

         </tr>
         <tr>
             <td valign="top">9 B. Inappropriate, Misleading & Illegal Content</td>
-            <td valign="top">If your digital solution collects, stores and distributes content or allows implementers, then you must have policies identifying inappropriate, misleading, and/or illegal content such as child sexual abuse materials in addition to processes for detecting, moderating, reporting, and removing such inappropriate, misleading, or illegal content.
+            <td valign="top">If your digital solution enables the collection, storage or distribution of content, then you must have mechanisms for identifying inappropriate, misleading, and/or illegal content such as child sexual abuse materials, in addition to processes for detecting, moderating, reporting, and removing such inappropriate, misleading, or illegal content.
             </td>
             <td valign="top">
                 <ul>